OpCo – A DAO-adjacent Entity for Strategy Execution

 We expect the general workflow for OpCo to be as follows:

-• A forum discussion is initiated, with the owner of that discussion having communicated with the OpCo and defined whether the covered subject falls within the OpCo’s mandate, i.e., the Financial Management or Ecosystem Support verticals.
+• A forum discussion is initiated, with the owner of that discussion having communicated with OpCo and defined whether the covered subject falls within OpCo’s initial mandate, i.e., the Financial Management or Ecosystem Support verticals.

 • For verticals that are included in OpCo’s mandate, a discussion could broadly take one of the following forms: